learn-co-students/ruby-project-guidelines-atlanta-web-033020/README.md

    * Traits
    * Adoption Ready
 * Foster parents can join shelters for which they do not already belong.
 * Foster parents may delete their account.
-In doing so, the dogs that they own are sent back to the shelter as non-adoption ready dogs.
+In doing so, the fostered dogs that they own are sent back to the shelter as non-adoption ready dogs.

 #### Adopters
 Adopters are users that have not joined a shelter.